magv/ratracer/README.md

 * **load-equations** *file.eqns*

-  Load the equations from the given file, tracing the expressions.
+  Load linear equations from the given file in Kira format, tracing the expressions.
+Automatically decompress the file if the filename ends with `.gz`, `.bz2`, `.xz`, or `.zst`.

 * **drop-equations**